andraspatka/free-genai-bootcamp-2025/final-project/README.md

 # Final project

+## Prerequisites for running the project locally

+- Docker
+- Docker compose
+- Existing AWS S3 bucket
+- AWS credentials
+- OpenAI API key

+The file `.env` has to be created based on `env.template`.
+After that the project can be started with `make start`.

+The application will be available on `http://localhost:8501`.

 ## Business use case

 - Create an agent which is capable of generating out learning exercises for language learning